avcoder/unit07-lesson01/slides.md

 # Architecture

-- Exercise: Draw a diagram on excalidraw showing how your local Express/React app is architected
 - Right now, all of this runs on your computer, but how do we make this available to the world?
   - Each piece (frontend, backend, DB) needs to live somewhere online (ex: Netlify, Render, MongoDB Atlas)
 - Examine the Fetch/XHR requests on Network tab for app.agencyanalytics.com - where does it go?
 - Exercise: Draw a diagram on excalidraw showing how the app is architected